revtel/react-native-nfc-manager/README.md

 * https://github.com/hansemannn/iOS11-NFC-Example

-**IMPORTANT: For the new NFC capabilities available on iOS 13 to work, the entitlements file mentioned in the previous guide needs should look like this:**
+**IMPORTANT: For the new NFC capabilities available on iOS 13 to work, the entitlements file mentioned in the previous guide should look like this:**

 ```xml
 <key>com.apple.developer.nfc.readersession.formats</key>